MariGsp/Court-Counter/README.md

 # CourtCounter
-Second project of the Udacity Android Basics course.
+Second project of the Udacity Android Basics course: Practice set "Making an app interactive".
-Single screen Android app for keeping track of the scores in a basketball game.
+App to track scores in a basketball game.